 Read the full review: Dynaudio Music 5

-Audio Pro currently makes some of the best Bluetooth speakers on the market and the Addon C10 is another impressive Award-winning model.
+Audio Pro consistently makes some of the best Bluetooth speakers on the market and the Addon C10 is another impressive Award-winning model.
 Connectivity is among the most thorough you can expect at the money, with wi-fi, Bluetooth and AirPlay, plus aux and RCA inputs.
 It has all the major music streaming services, including Spotify, Tidal and Qobuz.
 The Addon C10 sounds big and bold, but is equally able to capture the subtler, more nuanced tracks as it is firing out big bassy numbers.
-Every inch a 2020 What Hi-Fi?
+Although it has recently been superseded by the C10 MkII (above) it's still every inch a 2020 What Hi-Fi?
 Award winner, a title it also stormed away with in 2019.

 Read the full review: Audio Pro Addon C10